 How to arrive at Skradinski Buk

 Two ways of transportation to Skradinski Buk are car and bus.
 There are two entrances to the park: Skradin and Lozovac.
-Lozovac features free parking and bus ride to the entrance of the park, which is included in the ticket price.
+Lozovac features free parking and a bus ride to the entrance of the park, which is included in the ticket price.

 Buses to Skradinski Buk depart from most of major Croatian cities like Split, Zadar and nearby Sibenik.

 I decided to visit by car.
 I left my car in Lozovac.
-The ticket price was around 5 euros, which was valid only for winter season.
+The ticket price was around 5 euros, which was valid only for the winter season.

 I didn't want to wait for the bus which would take me down to the park, so I went there on foot.
 It took me about 20 minutes to arrive at the entrance.

 The tour of the park lasted for two hours.
 The main sights were beautiful Krka waterfalls, old mills, the church of St. Nicholas and preserved nature alongside the river.